CloudCommandos/exercises/virtual-cluster/youngee.md

 The VM is expected to be always running.
 HA will monitor the VM and should the host node goes down, HA will initial a start of the VM on another available node in the cluster.

 The HA is now available.
-Verify by shuting down the host node of the VM.
+Verify by shutting down the host node of the VM.
 You should observe the VM will automatically migrate to another available node within the cluster.

 Live migration can also be done when the VM is running.
 Right click on the VM and choose the node that you want to migrate to.